 Key performance indicators

-To demonstrate ROI and guide operational excellence, track these key performance indicators:
+To demonstrate ROI and guide operational improvements, track these key performance indicators:

 KPI Category | Specific Metrics | Target Enhancement |